pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

    pypi-publish:
      name: upload release to PyPI
      runs-on: ubuntu-latest
++    # Specifying a GitHub environment is optional, but strongly encouraged
++    environment: release
 +    permissions:
 +      # IMPORTANT: this permission is mandatory for trusted publishing
 +      id-token: write